WITS/blueprint.js/README.md

 # Usage

+Blueprint requires one `.js` file that's less than 15 KB, raw.
+(A future release will include a smaller, minified version.)

 ## Load blueprint.js

-To use blueprint.js, you simply need to load the transition.js in your page.
+To use blueprint.js, you simply need to load one script in your page.
 This can be accomplished by adding the following line to your `<head>` element:

 ```html
 <script src='https://wits.github.io/blueprint.js/blueprint.js'></script>